(Text in bold are rules amended, added and approved by league managers in 2022.)

 2.1: Pitcher limitations rule:

-In the event of a scheduled weekend doubleheader, the games will be nine innings in duration, unless BOTH managers agree prior to the start of the game that the game will be limited to seven innings each.
+In the event of a scheduled doubleheader, the games will be seven innings, unless BOTH managers agree prior to the start of the game that the games will be nine innings each.
 The umpire must be informed of your decision about length of game before the game begins.

 2.3: Player minimum playing time per game rule: